matslina/awib/README.md

   as brainfuck, Tcl, C and bash
-- Awib has 6 separate backends and is capable of compiling brainfuck source code to Linux executables (i386) and five programming languages: C, Tcl, Go, Ruby and Java
+- Awib has 6 separate backends and is capable of compiling brainfuck source code to Linux executables (i386) and five programming languages: C, Tcl, Go, Ruby, Java and Rust

 Usage
 -----